Ishan-Karpe/Bella-Beauty/README.md

-# Bella Beauty Salon Services
+# Bella Beauty
+## Hair and Care Salon Services
-Hi I am Vaishalli, I am a Cosmetologist, I have 10+ years experience in Beauty Salon and now I run a beauty salon from home.
-I Provide Hair and Skin Services to Clients.
+Hi I am Vaishalli, I am a CA Ceritfied Licenced Cosmetologist, I have 10+ years experience in Beauty Salon and now I run a beauty salon from home.
+I Provide Hair and Skin care Services to clients.
 I am Open for 6 Days in a Week by appointments only except for Saturday.

-Please have a Look of Services that I offer and feel free to contact me if you have any Questions.
+Please have a Look of Services that I offer and feel free to contact me if you have any questions.

-## Email: vaishalim22@gmail.com

 | Service Name | Price |
 | --- | ----------- |